-We will be building a survey together and asking Canadian parents of 0 to 4-year-old children to fill it out online.
-You will analyze and report on actual parent responses to a few questions in your Final Project.
+Canadian parents of 0 to 4-year-old children filled out an extensive questionnaire about development last term.
+Using a few of the many questions, you will analyze and report on their responses in your Final Project to address your research question.
 Here is an overview of the timeline, and some suggestions for how to organize your time.
 Do not wait until the last few weeks to start your final project!
 Give yourself time and reduce stress by slowly working on the project across the term.

-Early January Demographic questions that will be included on the survey will be posted on Quercus January 25 th Your "Survey Questions" assignment is due, where you will propose additional questions to be added to the survey.
-Students should decide which format (written report or podcast) they plan to use for the final project.
-Early February I will compile all the questions into one large questionnaire and submit it for Ethical Approval.
-Students should start working on their intro/methods.
-Late February/Early March We will collect data!
-We will advertise our questionnaire via the UTSC iKids Database and on social media.
-Students should continue working on intro/method, plan analyses, and draft discussions.
-Late March I will distribute the raw data to the class and host a workshop on analyzing your variables of interest.
+May 25 th Your "Research Proposal" assignment is due.
+You should also decide which format (written report or podcast) you plan to use for the final project.
+June You should start working on your intro/methods.
+July Students should continue working on intro/method, plan analyses, and draft discussions.
+July 27-28 I will distribute the raw data to the class and host a workshop on analyzing your variables of interest.
 Plug this into your project and finalize everything.
-April 9 th Final Project (written report or podcast) is due.
+August 6 th Final Project (written report or podcast) is due.